 Signals are what link your content cards to the notes feature and make the right cards appear in Dooly.
 They’re the an important way to ensure the content gets seen!

 - In-note text—if it is written

 - Call recording feature—if the signal word is spoken.
 More details on real time call enablement here

 A Keyword Signal is the word triggered by the text in note or the call recording.
 In choosing signals, pick words that relate to the content in question.

-E.g. for a card on Pricing, choose signals like: “price” “cost” “expensive” “how much” “pricing” “discount”.
-So as to encompass the different ways this particular topic may arise in a conversation.
+For example: for a card on Pricing, choose signals like: “price” “cost” “expensive” “how much” “pricing” “discount”.
+This will cover the different ways this particular topic may arise in a conversation.

 Stage Signals give you control over when cards show up for your team - linked to specific Opportunity Stages in Salesforce.